 - The International Treaty on Plant Genetic Resources for Food and Agriculture is considering the issue.
 A relevant background document can be accessed here.

 - The United Nations Convention on the Law of the Sea is developing an International Instrument on Biodiversity Beyond National Jurisdiction.
 This will include an element on ABS relating to Marine Genetic Resources.
-There has been some discussion in the first two Prepcoms on digital sequence data but so far no firm recommendations.
-However, these are likely.
+The latest draft of the instrument is the President’s Aid To Negotiations but further discussion will take place in the next two years.

 - The WHO has been discussing Genetic Sequence Data in the context of influenza virus.
 Information can be found here.
 It includes a link to a report "Optimal characteristics of an influenza genetic sequence data sharing system under the pip framework"